2023-IBM-Accelerate-SW-Track/to_do_list_week8/README.md

         2. In the handleChange function, place the new date property and update the value using `Date().toLocaleString('en-US')` method
         3. In the handleSubmit function, make sure to set the new date property back to null after passing the user values to the addTodo function
       + Navigate to `src/component/todos.js`
+        1. import ListItemButton and ListItemText components from the material UI library
-        1. Within the Card component, substitute the CardContent component with a ListItemButton Component
+        2. Within the Card component, substitute the CardContent component with a ListItemButton Component
             + **Before:**
                ```
                   <CardContent>